 - Vinyl gloves are the least expensive glove, but they provide the least protection against infection.
 They are a good choice for short-term use, such as when cleaning up after a sick person.

-While nitrile and latex gloves are both commonly used, sometimes you might still want to choose nitrile over latex.
-That is because people with latex allergies may develop hives, swelling, or rashes when in contact with latex gloves.
-According to the Asthma and Allergy Foundation of America, between 8 to 17% of healthcare workers and those who regularly use latex gloves are allergic to latex.
-In contrast, nitrile gloves are much more skin-friendly.
-According to the FDA, gloves made from synthetic materials such as polyvinyl chloride, nitrile, or polyurethane are also safer for those with latex allergies.
+People with latex allergies may develop hives, swelling, or rashes when in contact with latex gloves.
+According to the Asthma and Allergy Foundation of America, between 8 to 17% of healthcare workers who regularly use latex gloves are allergic.
+According to the FDA, gloves made from synthetic materials such as polyvinyl chloride or nitrile are much safer for these individuals.

 Key Performance PK: Chemical Resistance & Cost Analysis